pandysong/blog/content/post/vim_tips_quickfix.md

     `/home/pandy/notes.md:24: finit_module`

-You may want to save a list of lines to a file.

 # load the files to quick fix window

+You may want to save a list of lines like that to a file (for recording the key points of the program logic).

 Open the file and then load the current file to quickfix window:
     :cfile %